felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 don't make much sense out of context.
 Therefore, a very powerful thing I enjoy doing before right before I review a book is reading my notes one last time and identifying which quotes I want to include in my review.
-I call those :star: Star Quotes :star:.
+I call those Star Quotes.

 This process is useful because it forces you to:
 - read the material one more time, which ups your